Steve Stone (baseball): Monday Night Baseball / ABC Sports (1982)

 Following his retirement, Stone was hired by ABC to serve as a color commentator for their Monday Night Baseball telecasts.
 Stone was normally paired with Al Michaels and Bob Uecker in the booth.

 Chicago Cubs / WGN (1983–2004)

 In 1983, Stone became a color commentator for the WGN television broadcasts of the Chicago Cubs, teaming for 14 years with Hall of Fame announcer Harry Caray.
 In 1985, he posed for Playgirl.
 After Harry Caray's death in February 1998, Stone was paired with Caray's grandson Chip Caray.
-Stone left the booth due to health reasons in 2000, including a case of coccidioidomycosis (Valley fever) and kidney stones, and returned to the Cubs booth in 2003 and 2004.
+Stone left the booth for health reasons in 2000, including a case of coccidioidomycosis (Valley fever) and kidney stones, and returned to the Cubs booth in 2003 and 2004.

 Stone temporally took over play-by-play duties from Caray while the latter was recovering from a stroke at the start of the 1987 season.
 WGN announced that until Caray was well enough to return, guest announcers would fill in and sit alongside Stone.

 On August 7, 1993, Stone provided commentary alongside Jim Kaat for a Cubs game against the St. Louis Cardinals for CBS.